2015 LFL US season

 The 2015 LFL Season was the sixth season of LFL United States, the third in the rebranded Legends Football League, and the eighth in the combined history of that league and its predecessor, the Lingerie Football League.
 The season featured six teams in various cities across the United States.

 Developments

-At the January 27th State of the League address, the League stated that four teams would be suspending operations prior to the 2015 season:The Baltimore Charm, The Green Bay Chill, the Jacksonville Breeze, and the Toledo Crush.
-The Green Bay Chill plan on returning from inactivity following a franchise overhaul.
-The Baltimore Charm plan to return for the 2016 season following a relocation to the Washington, D.C. area.
+At the January 27 State of the League address, the League stated that four teams would be suspending operations prior to the 2015 season: Baltimore Charm, Green Bay Chill, Jacksonville Breeze, and Toledo Crush.
+Green Bay Chill plan on returning from inactivity following a franchise overhaul.
+Baltimore Charm plan to return for the 2016 season following a relocation to the Washington, D.C. area.
 Both the Jacksonville Breeze and the Toledo Crush plan to relocate to different cities in their respective states and plan to return sometime in the next few years.